-Christmas Day, Boxing Day, New Year's Day, St Patrick's Day, Good Friday, Easter Monday, the Early May Day Holiday, the King's Coronation (May 8th), the Spring Bank Holiday, 12th July, Summer Bank Holiday shall be recognised as public holidays in Northern Ireland, provided such days are generally recognised as holidays in the locality in which the work is being done.
+Christmas Day, Boxing Day, New Year's Day, St Patrick's Day, Good Friday, Easter Monday, the Early May Day Holiday, the Spring Bank Holiday, 12th July, Summer Bank Holiday shall be recognised as public holidays in Northern Ireland, provided such days are generally recognised as holidays in the locality in which the work is being done.
 Where in any locality, any such day is generally worked, and another day is, or other days are, recognised as a general holiday, then not less than one such other day shall be recognised as an alternative holiday.